mscMstr/bus-control-webapp/README.md

 # Bus Control Tool

-### `Tool to view buses running at the moment and get live updates as infomation changes about expected times and actions taken.`
+#### `Tool to view buses running at the moment and get live updates as infomation changes about expected times and actions taken.`

+#

+### ``Development Enviroment``

+Everything required for running the development environment for this Bus Tool is contained within this repository.
+It contains a backend folder and frontend folder for the app that are further described below.
+The following steps walk through the contents of the repo.

+#

-## Front-End
+## ``Front-End``

-Front-end developed using React.js

-Install React : npm install

-Run React App (from terminal) : npm start
+Written in JavaScript using React.js.
+Contained within the src folder.
+Includes react components within a components folder and files for each page.

+In order to start react app:

+- install react from terminal

+    ```npm install```

+- run react app

+    ```npm start```

+#

-## Back-End
+## ``Back-End``

-Back-end developed using Flask

-Run Python script : python3 backend/server.py

-Must have Flask, pandas, mysql-connector-python, and sqlalchemy installed
+Written in Python using a Flask framework.
+Contained within the backend folder.
+Contains python scripts in order to connect frontend UI to MySQL database.

+In order to run python scripts:

+- installations

+    ```pip install flask```

+    ```pip install pandas```

+    ```pip install mysql-connector-python```

+    ```pip install sqlalchemy```

+- run script

+    ```python3 backend/server.py```

+#

+-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-

+currently in production : adding interaction to UI so that backend scripts can be run without the need for terminal prompts; backend APIs in order to add this functionality; unit and integration testing for the sections of code; documentation

+-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-/-